A Tribute to Our Quiet Heroes

 What is “Quiet Heroes”?

 Quiet Heroes is a special annual luncheon CURE Childhood Cancer hosts to honor mothers of children with cancer.
-Seventeen years ago, as we watched these moms carry the weight of the world on their shoulders, we wanted to do something for them.
+As we watched these moms carry the weight of the world on their shoulders, we wanted to do something for them.
 Seeing how they always put themselves last, we wanted to give them one day that was about them and for them – one day away from the stresses and endless challenges inherent in navigating childhood cancer.
 We also wanted to give them encouragement by surrounding them with people who care and hope by raising money to advance research, knowing that the promise of a cure is what they want most.
 That’s how the Quiet Heroes luncheon came about.

 I don’t have a child who has had cancer.
 It doesn’t seem like an event for me.